nivertech/atsd-use-cases/UKAviation/README.md

 Rather, you can configure a scheduled job to retrieve the file from the specified endpoint and have ATSD parse it according to pre-defined rules.
 Once you have raw data in ATSD, creating and sharing reports with built-in widgets is fairly trivial.
 The reports will be continuously updated as new data comes in.

 With ATSD, the user is able display the dataset in an easily understandable manner.
-Here, you can explore the complete dataset for CAA aviation statistics using our portal:
+Here, you can explore our complete dataset for CAA aviation statistics by clicking on the below portal:

 [![](Images/button.png)](https://apps.axibase.com/chartlab/972babb9)